Years of Service

 RAILROAD GREEN gardens

-Chair: Cathy Garofalo • 2022 marks the 20th anniversary of this garden!
+Chair: Cathy Garofalo • 2022 marked the 20th anniversary of this garden!
 Railroad Green is in the center of the Village of Warwick at the intersection of Oakland Ave and Railroad Ave.
 The Green was designed in 2002 by a committee headed by Bill Iurto, Warwick Valley Gardeners and community volunteers.
 Renowned gardening author Ken Druse helped us pull it all together.
 The Green is the hub of events for our club and our community.
 Year round you can see people enjoying the award-winning landscape, relaxing on the lawn, or swaying to music from a summer concert.

 Pine Island Butterfly Garden/Habitat